 - Community Volunteer Income Tax Program (CVITP) - Free tax clinics offered to low-income individuals with simple tax situations; locations are listed at Tax Preparation Clinics - Manitoba.
 For more information call CRA general enquiries line at 1-800-959-8281.
 During the tax season (February-April), call the CVITP program at 204-989-1912.

-- Additional free tax clinics and information can be found at:
+- Additional free tax clinics and other tax filing information can be found at:

 ADDITIONAL TAX FILING INFORMATION